 The members of each committee shall be at the discretion of the committee chairperson except for:

-(i) The Judicial Committee shall consist of five members who be required to sign a confidentiality or non-disclosure agreement.
-The chair shall be a past-president of the Toronto Society and an APR with at least seven years’ experience.
+(i) The Judicial Committee shall consist of five members who are required to sign a confidentiality or non-disclosure agreement.
+The chair shall be a past-president of the Toronto Society and an accredited member with at least seven years’ experience.
 The chair shall be appointed by the Society President.
-Four other members who are APRs but not current board members and each have at least seven years’ experience, shall be appointed by the Chair.
+Four other members who are accredited members but not current board members and each have at least seven years’ experience, shall be appointed by the Chair.
 Members shall be appointed from the government, corporate, not-for-profit and consultancy sectors; one member shall be from the same sector as the named person.

-(ii) The Nominating Committee shall consist of three voting members including the chairperson who shall be a past president.
+(ii) The Nominating Committee shall consist of three voting members including the chairperson, who shall be a past president.
 None of its members shall be eligible for nomination.

 The Executive Committee shall consist of the officers plus the immediate past president.

-The terms of reference for each committee shall be provided to each committee chairman after approval by the Board.
+The terms of reference for each committee shall be provided to each committee chairperson after approval by the Board.
 Terms of Reference shall be included in the Society’s Regulations.

-All committees shall be responsible to the Board and shall report to it through its chairperson and responsible director.
+All committees shall be responsible to the Board and shall report to the Board through its chairperson and responsible director.

-Committees shall be appointed to perform their duties from October 1 –September 30 each year.
+Committees shall be appointed to perform their duties from July 1 – June 30 each year.